-13 Apr Meet Jaricsa Vega, Manual Arts Senior & US Air Force Academy-bound
+13 Apr Meet Jaricsa Vega, aanual Arts Senior & US Air Force Academy-bound

 By Emma Brownell

 I interviewed Jaricsa Vega, a senior at Manual Arts High School, by phone on a Friday.
 By the following Monday, her school, and all of LAUSD, had closed in response to COVID-19.
 Now, it looks like LAUSD may remain closed until the end of the school year.

 It’s a strange time for students across LAUSD.
 School is a safe place, a predictable, reliable home away from home, where students know that teachers will show up for them, where their attendance and presence matters.
 We’re all adjusting to this new, remote normal.
 At the LA Promise Fund, we’re doing what we can to ease the transition.
 We’re focused on meeting the basic needs of our students and their families – making sure they have access to food through our food pantry, as well as WiFi and devices so that they can continue to do their schoolwork even when they can’t attend school.
 Find out more about our efforts.

 Jaricsa is the eldest of three sisters.
 Her drive and determination have been clear to all around her since very early on.
 At Manual Arts, she has been a leader in the Junior Reserve Officers’ Training Corps (JROTC).
 She has been involved in LAPF’s college ambassador program and our former Beyond Borders club, advocating for the immigrant student population.
 She has also competed on the cross country, basketball, and swim teams.
 Her efforts have paid off.
 Recently, she learned that she was appointed to the U.S. Air Force Academy.
 Here, we chat with her about how she got here and what her dreams are.